Navigating Chronic Illness

 Finding Meaning and Purpose

-As you reflect on these issues, offering yourself warmth, kindness and compassion is essential for benevolent support.
-Through exploring your current priorities, needs and circumstances, this can facilitate new insights that deepens understanding and meaning.
+As you reflect on these issues, offering yourself warmth, kindness, and compassion is essential for benevolent support.
+Exploring your current priorities, needs, and circumstances can facilitate new insights that deepen understanding and meaning.

 Conclusion

-Navigating the complexities of living with a chronic illness requires self-compassion, patience and fortitude.
-This is an ongoing process of evaluating the multitude of changing needs, and seeking ways to adapt and cope with the impact on your life.
-By deepening your understanding of yourself and your condition, and cultivating self-care and awareness, this can support more ease and resilience.
+Navigating the complexities of living with a chronic illness calls for self-compassion, patience and fortitude.
+It is an ongoing process of attending to the multitude of changing needs and finding ways to adapt to the impact on your life.
+By deepening your understanding of yourself and your condition, and by cultivating self-care and awareness, you can support more ease and resilience.